Supreme court: Australia

-Bangladesh

-The Supreme Court of Bangladesh is created by the provisions of the Constitution of Bangladesh, 1972.
-There are two Divisions of the Supreme Court, i.e. (a) Appellate Division and (b) High Court Division.
-Appellate Division is the highest Court of Appeal and usually does not exercise the powers of a court of the first instance.
-Whereas, the High Court Division is a Court of the first instance in writ/judicial review, company, and admiralty matters.

 Hong Kong

 In Hong Kong, the Supreme Court of Hong Kong (now known as the High Court of Hong Kong) was the final court of appeal during its colonial times which ended with transfer of sovereignty in 1997.
 The final adjudication power, as in any other British Colonies, rested with the Judicial Committee of the Privy Council (JCPC) in London, United Kingdom.
 Now the power of final adjudication is vested in the Court of Final Appeal created in 1997.
 Under the Basic Law, its constitution, the territory remains a common law jurisdiction.
 Consequently, judges from other common law jurisdictions (including England and Wales) can be recruited and continue to serve in the judiciary according to Article 92 of the Basic Law.
 On the other hand, the power of interpretation of the Basic Law itself is vested in the Standing Committee of the National People's Congress (NPCSC) in Beijing (without retroactive effect), and the courts are authorised to interpret the Basic Law when trying cases, in accordance with Article 158 of the Basic Law.
 This arrangement became controversial in light of the right of abode issue in 1999, raising concerns for judicial independence.